vamsibalu/MyGame/canreadme.txt

 note..
- avoid multiple developers working on same .fla file  (no problem for any other files)
+ avoid multiple developers working on same .fla file  (no problem for any other files)..arjun